Sleep, design and living in New York with maximalist icon Zandra Rhodes

 I love what Savoir stands for, craftsmanship and luxury.
 We started talking and we realised we had synergy in so many areas of our design processes – a significant one of these is us both being British Heritage brands.

-What do you think is so special about a made-to-measure bed?
+What do you think makes a made-to-measure bed so special?

 I think it is one of the most special things one could have in life.
 We spend 1/3 of our lives in our bed – it is the best investment one can make!